 It’s one of the oldest tricks in the book: rewards.
 That’s because it works!
 I still remember my sixth grade teacher and his box of candy — we were allowed to pick out a treat for a job well done.
 I was always trying to earn candy!

-Which brings me to another reason I love Wonderland Math: kids can earn “gems” by solving math games to exchange for real-world prizes.
+Which brings me to another reason I love Wonder Math: kids can earn “gems” by solving math games to exchange for real-world prizes.
 The prizes look really cool!
 My daughter is saving up for a slime kit or a unicorn light…she hasn’t decided yet!

 9. Take a field trip